evan80751/Digital-Humanities-Project/README.md

 # Boom and Bust: Economic Cycles in Iliff, Colorado (1900-2020)

-Digital Humanities project by Evan for ENGL 326, Kansas State University
+Digital Humanities project by Evan Jelle for ENGL 326, Kansas State University

 ## About This Project

-For my final DH project, I decided to visualize the economic history of Iliff, Colorado - a tiny agricultural town that went through some pretty dramatic boom and bust cycles over the past 120 years.
-I got interested in this after working on the Wikipedia article for the town and realizing there were all these interesting patterns that were hard to explain just through writing.
+For my final DH project, I visualized the economic history of Iliff, Colorado - a small agricultural town that experienced dramatic boom and bust cycles over the past 120 years.
+After working on the Wikipedia article for the town, I realized there were patterns in the data that were difficult to convey through traditional narrative alone.

-The idea was to use data visualization to show what actually happened to small agricultural towns in the Great Plains when things like railroads, sugar factories, and interstate highways came and went.
-This project uses Census data, agricultural statistics, and historical events to tell the story.
+This project uses data visualization to demonstrate what happened to small agricultural towns in the Great Plains when external forces like railroads, sugar factories, and interstate highways shaped their economic trajectories.
+The visualizations integrate Census data, agricultural statistics, and historical events to reveal these patterns.

 ## What's Included

-- **Population chart** - Shows how the population changed from 1900-2020 (spoiler: it's a roller coaster)
-- **Sugar beet industry chart** - The sugar beet business basically made and then broke this town
+- **Main visualization page** - Interactive charts showing population trends, sugar beet agriculture, and business decline
+- **Photo gallery** - Six historical images documenting Iliff's history from John Wesley Iliff to modern infrastructure
-- **Interactive timeline** - Click on events to see how each one impacted the town's economy
+- **Interactive timeline** - Filterable events by category (infrastructure, industry, natural disasters, demographics)
+- **Detailed sources page** - Complete bibliography with all references from Wikipedia research
+- **Dark/light mode toggle** - Accessible theme switching with improved readability
-- **Responsive design** - Works on phones, tablets, and computers
+- **Responsive design** - Optimized for desktop, tablet, and mobile viewing

 ## Tech Stack